Get to know the success story

 Brazil also possesses extensive areas of native vegetation recognized worldwide as important to biodiversity, water cycling, carbon storage and climate regulation.
 Brazilian agriculture and livestock sector is ready to commit to preserving this natural resource heritage, while at the same time expanding its production and supply of essential products to attend domestic and overseas demand.

 Nowadays Brazil has a huge potential related to agricultural and livestock productions, but the truth is that it wasn´t always that easy!
 Until the mid-1970s, Brazil was not only a large food importer, but also it even received food donations from other countries.
 In just 4 decades, we had an incredible transformation and we evolved from being a large net food importer to the world's largest net exporter.

 BRAZIL´S CONTRIBUTION TO THE CHALLENGE OF SUSTAINABLE GLOBAL SUPPLY

-Brazil is currently responsible for 10% of the global exports of agricultural products.
-Today the country is the largest exporter of soy, coffee, orange juice and sugar, and also ranks in first in beef and chicken exports.
-The most recent projections published in agricultural outlook by the United Nations Food and Agriculture Organization (FAO) and the Organization for Economic Cooperation and Development (OECD) estimate that, over the next ten years, Brazil’s food supply will grow far above the global average.
+Brazil is currently responsible for 8% of the global exports of agricultural products of soybeans, coffee, orange juice and sugar and the second largest exporter of maize and poultry, and a large exporter of rice.
+According to the most recent projections published by the United Nations Food and Agriculture Organization FAO and the Organization for Economic Cooperation and Development OECD, over the next the next ten years, brazil’s food production will outgrow the global average.